CBD and Tryptophan: Stress Reserve for Social Anxiety?

 It's commonly referred to as our "feel good" neurotransmitter but that's a misnomer.

-The truth is probably closer to the fact that you'll really bad if it's too low (depression, constipation, etc) or too high (serotonin syndrome).
+The truth is probably closer to the fact that you'll feel really bad if it's too low (depression, constipation, etc) or too high (serotonin syndrome).

 It is truly a master controller: